2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>29d0aad6-0612-5dd0-bcef-7337eaf4fefc</chapterId>

-As mentioned earlier in this section, Twitter and Telegram are the two main communication channels used in Europe (and possibly the world).
+As mentioned earlier in this section, Twitter and Telegram are the two primary communication channels used in Europe (and possibly worldwide).

 However, you are probably aware that **Telegram is not the most secure and confidential messaging service and that Twitter is not a company known for freedom of expression**.